sidh4rth7/sidh4rth7/readme.md

 Freelancer in Upworks and Fiverr

 ### About Me
-* Master in Artificial intelligence and Machine Learning
+* Master's in Artificial intelligence and Machine Learning
 * Python developer
 * A data science Enthusiast
 * Love to solve problems
-* A person who believes people should share knowledge! and would love to interact with people who have the similar interest.
+* A person who believes people should share knowledge and would love to interact with people who have the similar interest.
 * Also enjoy learning  about new Tech based stuffs!

  <!-- my work  -->